neurixis-ai/.github/profile/README.md

 ---

-## 📦 Projects & Repos
+## 📦 Projects & Repositories

-Check out our public work and open-source initiatives:
+Our public GitHub is a place for:
-- 🔬 Experimental research & prototypes
+- 🔬 Research & experimental projects
 - 🛠️ Developer tools & AI utilities
-- 📊 Data & MLOps templates
+- 📊 MLOps templates & data engineering assets
 *(More coming soon!)*

 ---